-Some treatment systems will add the highly reactive gas ozone to the supply.
+Some treatment systems will add highly reactive gas ozone to the supply.
 When pumped through the water, it will kill viruses and bacteria.
 It also can reduce the concentration of iron and sulfur.
 It also helps break down pesticides and eliminate foul odors.

-During this stage, the water goes through filters to remove remaining particles (such as dust and microorganisms).
+Most of what is in tap water that the human eye can see are removed during filtration.
+In this stage, the water goes through filters to remove remaining particles (such as dust and microorganisms).
 These filters usually consist of gravel, sand, or activated charcoal.